 Learning the alphabet doesn’t have to be boring.
-You can make learning letters fun and interesting for your preschool or kindergarten children with this hands-on game they will beg to play again and again.
+You can make learning letters fun and interesting for your preschool or kindergarten children with this hands-on alphabet puppy game for kids they will beg to play again and again.

 This idea is from Dr. Jean, I have adapted it, with her permission, to include a recording sheet.

 This game is fun to play all by itself, but I found when I added a recording sheet and bingo dot markers it increased engagement and offered more opportunities for visual discrimination.